The Drowsy Chaperone: Act I

+Robert was played by Percy Hyman, the face of the fictional, cocaine-containing All Bright Toothpaste.
+Man in Chair expresses his admiration for Hyman, remarking he “[likes] to think of [Hyman] panting and sweating after a long dance routine”.
+The gangsters were played by John and Peter Tall.
+Kitty and Feldzieg were played by the acting couple Sadie and Jack Adler.
+The Chaperone was played by Dame Beatrice Stockwell, seemingly Man in Chair's icon.
+Janet was played by Jane Roberts, who was known as the “Oops Girl”, a girl whose “sexual energy was so strong it caused men around her to … spill their drinks, drive their cars into trees [and the works]”.
+Adolpho was played by Roman Bartelli.
+Trix is said to have been played by a black actress, which Man in Chair says was a progressive move for the time of the fictional production; no name is given for Trix’s actress.

 The gangsters reveal to Feldzieg that their boss has invested in the Follies and wants to make sure the show is a financial success, which it presumably will not be without Janet.
 They tell Feldzieg that he must sabotage the wedding and make sure Janet stays in show business.
 Feldzieg enlists the vain, easily manipulated Aldolpho to seduce Janet and spoil her relationship with Robert.

 Meanwhile, in his room, Robert realizes that he is nervous about the wedding.
-To get rid of his "Cold Feets", he tap dances, and George, who is also nervous, joins in the dance.
+To get rid of his cold feet, he tap dances, and George, who is also nervous, joins in the dance (“Cold Feets”).
 George notes that tap dancing could be injurious, so he suggests that Robert go roller skating in the garden instead, while wearing a blindfold to keep him from seeing Janet.
+As George hypes himself up, the show is briefly interrupted by Man in Chair receiving a call, which he ignores (“Wedding Bells #1”).

-Outside by the pool, Janet tells reporters that she is happy to be getting married and ostensibly doesn't want to be an actress anymore ("Show Off"), but her song evolves into a big production number.
+Outside by the pool, Janet tells reporters that she is happy to be getting married and ostensibly doesn't want to be an actress anymore ("Show Off"), but her song evolves into a big production number with stage tricks and an encore.